-Students previously enrolled in a Conemaugh School of Emergency Medical Services, Program may be readmitted on an individual basis.
-If a student withdrew from a Conemaugh School of program voluntarily, the student must meet all admission requirements.
+Students previously enrolled in a Conemaugh School of Emergency Medical Services, p Program may be readmitted on an individual basis.
+If a student withdrew voluntarily, the student must meet all admission requirements.
 The student will indicate in writing the reason for voluntary withdrawal from the program previously and indicate the reasons why he/she desires readmission to the program.
-If a student withdrew from the program after successfully completing a semester, the successful completed course work will be honored for a two year period and he/she will be permitted to enter the program where they stomped out after demonstrating competence in didactic and clinical skills to that point.
+If a student withdrew from the programafter successfully completing a semester, the successful completed course work will be honoredfor a two year period and he/she will be permitted to enter the program where they exited after demonstrating competence in didactic and clinical skills to that point.
 After two years, the student course work will not be honored.
-If you have been involuntarily withdrawn from any Conemaugh School or Program due to violation of hospital policy, you are not permitted to apply or reapply to the program.
+If you have been involuntarily withdrawn from any Conemaugh School or Program due to violation of hospital policy, you are not permitted to applyor reapply to the program.